Table of Contents

 What kind of content should you create for each stage of the conversion funnel?

-- Consideration Stage: This is where the consumer starts understanding how your services can solve their problems.
-At this stage, your content should focus on showing that your offering is the ideal solution.
+This is where the consumer starts understanding how your services can solve their problems.
+At this stage, your content should focus on showing that you are offering is the ideal solution.
 This can be easily achieved with explainer videos, how-to blog posts for your products, and case studies.
 Remember, the prospect is currently weighing their options and your content should set a stage for purchase.

 Creating content for your website is critical for search engine rankings and for the conversion funnel.
 However, apart from the search engine, there are a number of other platforms where your content can attract prospects to your conversion funnel.